sierrapablo/DQ-Launcher/CONTRIBUTING.md

-# Contributing to DQ!
-Validator
+# Contributing to DQ Launcher

-Thank you for considering contributing to DQValidator!
+Thank you for considering contributing to DQ Launcher!
 We are delighted to receive contributions from the community.

 Before contributing, please make sure to read and follow our contribution guidelines to make the process smooth and effective.